Skeletogne/EnemyAbilities/EnemyAbilities/README.md

 - Picks up monsters with a tractor beam, before tossing them at its target.
 - Deals damage dependent on the flung monster's weight.

+## Xi Construct Secondary: Core Launch
+- Spins up to fire it's core at the nearest player.
+- The core embeds in the ground for a few seconds, and transfers any damage it takes to the Xi Construct.

 # Notes

 - All modules are enabled by default!
 Don't like a skill?
 You can disable it in the config!